BY STEVE BLAKE

-Current lake level is 707.08 and water surface temp at the dam is 86 degrees.
+Current water level is 704.348 still 2 feet low and water surface temp is 51 degrees.

 The recent colder temps have changed fishing patterns.
 Fish have for the most part moved to winter patterns.
 Whether the warmer temps in the week ahead will bring them back shallow is any ones guess.

 As of now crappie are holding on bluffs in anywhere from 18 to 23 feet of water just a foot or two off the bottom on bare rock bluffs.
 A 1/4 ounce pink Bob Bates winter jighead rigged with Swarm Jigs in either char and white, or brown and orange have been working best.
 Drop the jig to the bottom and bring it up 1 to 2 feet and parallel the bluff SLOOOOOWWWW.
 There are a ton of smaller fish but limits of 10 to 13 inch fish coming in.
 The crappie are the best bite right now!!!!!